viet34tqc/notebook/interview.md

 - It's easier to start with, you can see your result immediately on the browser
 - Every app needs UI, you can have an app without any backend at all, but you cannot have an app with only database.

+## What is clean architecture

+Clean architecture means we can divide the application into different layer and have seperation of concern between them

 ## What do you think about JS, compares to other language (cons and pros)

 Cons: